-Forex market: Indian rupee surges against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market
+Forex Market: Indian rupee surges against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-The domestic currency, the Indian rupee had gained against the US dollar in the early hours trading in forex market.
-Sustained foreign fund inflows, positive opening of Indian share market and weakening of US dollar has supported the upward rally of Indian rupee.
+The domestic currency, the Indian rupee had appreciated against the US dollar in the forex market.
+As per trade analysts, the sustained foreign fund inflows and the weakening of US dollar in the global market has supported the upward rally of the Indian rupee.

-At the interbank forex market, the Indian rupee opened higher by 6 paise at 73.44 per dollar.
-On December 28, the Indian rupee ended marginally higher at 73.50 per dollar against Thursday’s close of 73.54.
+At the interbank forex market, the Indian rupee opened at 73.15 against the US dollar.
+Later it gained momentum and gained by 19 paise to 73.12 against the US dollar.
+On Wednesday, the Indian rupee gained by 11 paise to close at more than two-month high of 73.31 against the US dollar.

+Also Read: Amazon is planning to extend its computer science program in India

+The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.04% to 89.64.

 Post Your Comments